These Sriracha Meatball Lettuce Wraps are a super easy dinner that come together in 30-minutes – plus the meatballs are freezer-friendly!

 Storing and reheating

-The leftovers from this recipe will last up to 5 days in the fridge.
+The leftovers from this recipe will last in the fridge for up to 5 days.
 I recommend storing the lettuce and the filling separately so that the lettuce doesn't get soggy.

-You can also store the filling in an airtight container or a mason jar add store the lettuce in freezer bags or another airtight container to keep them fresh and crispy.
+You can also store the filling in an airtight container or a mason jar and store the lettuce in freezer bags or another airtight container to keep them fresh and crispy.

 When you're ready to enjoy the dish, warm up your meatballs in the microwave and then assemble your lettuce wraps!

 Freezing the meatballs

 You can freeze the meatballs cooked or uncooked.